asyncapi/extensions-catalog/extensions/twitter/README.md

 > Both, JSON or YAML, are supported formats.
 Please, take into account that only the subset of YAML that can be translated to JSON is allowed.
 ### Type: String

-Name of the Twitter profile.
+Name of the Twitter username.

 ## Extension Location